roshanis/10kings/chapter2_alauddin_khilji_final.md

 The Yamuna finally dropped in October.
 Alauddin crossed and continued toward Delhi.
 Young Ruknuddin gathered what forces he could and marched out to stop him.
 At midnight, half of Ruknuddin's army switched sides.
 The boy ran for Multan with his mother and whatever nobles hadn't abandoned him.

 Three months after killing his uncle, Alauddin entered Delhi.
+I stood in the alleys of Mughalpura with other converts and old soldiers, watching his column ride past like a moving wall of steel, all of us craning for a glimpse of the man who had killed a Sultan and meant to become one.
 They proclaimed him Sultan on the 21st of October, 1296.

 ### Consolidating Power Through Fear and Generosity